siddhartha-komodo/slate/source/includes/_001-introduction.md

 For more information about creating and interacting with asset chains, please visit our [full asset-chain creation documentation here](https://docs.komodoplatform.com/komodo/create-Komodo-Assetchain.html).

-Follow this link to find information on [accessing the coin daemon remotely](## Accessing the Coin Daemon Remotely).
+Follow this link to find information on [accessing the coin daemon remotely](#accessing-the-coin-daemon-remotely).

 <aside class="warning">
-IMPORTANT: In nearly all circumstances, any blockchain you build should NOT be considered secure until it receives our dPoW security services.
+  IMPORTANT: In nearly all circumstances, any blockchain you build should NOT be considered secure until it receives the dPoW security service.
 </aside>

 ## Komodo's Native DEX: BarterDEX